The Proteolysis Map: Database content

-ProteaseDB and SubstrateDB, are driven by an automated annotation pipeline that generates dynamic ‘Molecule Pages’, rich in molecular information.
+ProteaseDB and SubstrateDB, are driven by an automated annotation pipeline that generates dynamic 'Molecule Pages', rich in molecular information.
 CutDB has information on more than 6,600 proteolytic events, and ProfileDB is dedicated to information of the substrate recognition specificity of proteases.
-PathwayDB, just begun accumulation of metabolic pathways whose function can be dynamically modeled in a rule-based manner.
+PathwayDB has begun accumulation of metabolic pathways whose function can be dynamically modeled in a rule-based manner.
 Hypothetical networks are inferred by semi-automated culling from the literature.
-Additionally, protease software tools are available for the analysis of individual proteases and proteome-wide data sets.
+Protease software tools may help analyze individual proteases and proteome-wide datasets.

 Usage

 Popular destinations in PMAP are Protease Molecule Pages and Substrate Molecule Pages.
 Protease Molecule Pages show recent news in PubMed literature of the protease, known proteolytic events, protein domain location and protein structure view, as well as a cross annotation in other bioinformatic databases section.
 Substrate Molecule Pages display protein domains and experimentally derived protease cut-sites for a given protein target of interest.